 Description

-In this example I will show how to access a service in an action filter, and add data in the ViewData that can be used in the View.cshtml page
+In this example, I will show how to access a service in an action filter, and add data in the ViewData that can be used on the View.cshtml page

 Code